dcyr/risqueAccidentRegen/README.md

 ## Experimental design

-The simulation ensemble was produced using a full factorial design that included two climate scenarios and four harvesting treatments, which were each simulated a thousand times for a total of 8000 independant realizations.
+The simulation ensemble was produced using a full factorial design that included two climate scenarios and four harvesting treatments, which were each simulated a thousand times for a total of 8000 independent realizations.
 For each of these realizations, the occurrences of potential regeneration failure events were verified against three sets of stand maturity thresholds.

 -----------